Road (2002 film)

-Road is a 2002 Indian Hindi-language road thriller film produced by Ram Gopal Varma and directed by Rajat Mukherjee, starring Manoj Bajpayee, Vivek Oberoi and Antara Mali.
-An eloped couple Arvind (Vivek Oberoi) and Lakshmi (Antara Mali), en route Delhi to Jodhpur on a deserted highway, encounter a mad wayfarer (Vijay Raaz), a hitchhiker Babu (Manoj Bajpayee) who turns out to be a serial psychopathic killer, Inderpal (Makrand Deshpande), a happy-go-lucky, intelligent, and responsible truck driver, and an irresponsible, eccentric cop (Sayaji Shinde).
+Road is a 2002 Indian Hindi-language road comedy thriller film directed by Rajat Mukherjee and produced by Ram Gopal Varma.
+The film stars Vivek Oberoi, Antara Mali, and Manoj Bajpayee.
+An eloped couple Arvind (Vivek Oberoi) and Lakshmi (Antara Mali), en-route to Jodhpur from Delhi on a deserted highway, encounter a mad wayfarer (Vijay Raaz), a hitchhiker Babu (Manoj Bajpayee) who turns out to be a serial psychopathic killer, Inderpal (Makrand Deshpande), a happy-go-lucky, intelligent, and responsible truck driver, and an irresponsible, eccentric cop (Sayaji Shinde).

 Plot

-Arvind (Vivek Oberoi) and Lakshmi (Antara Mali) are in love and want to get married.
+Arvind and Lakshmi are in love and want to get married.
 However, Lakshmi's dad, a cop, is against their affair.
 Hence the two decide to elope from Delhi and travel to get married at Arvind's ancestral haveli in Rajgarh, Alwar, Rajasthan, by road, passing by a desert, in a Tata Safari.

-After an escape from an aggravated assault by a mad wayfarer (Vijay Raaz), they bump into a smooth-talking hitchhiker Babu (Manoj Bajpayee), who is stranded in the middle of nowhere.
+After an escape from an aggravated assault by a mad wayfarer, they bump into a smooth-talking hitchhiker Babu, who is stranded in the middle of nowhere.
 Babu convinces the young couple to give him a lift.
 Travelling with Babu proves a nightmare for Arvind and Lakshmi as Babu turns out to be a psychopath.
 Soon, Lakshmi finds herself a hostage of an armed Babu.
-Thanks to the timely intervention of a truck driver Inderpal (Makrand Deshpande) and the highway petrol bunk owner, an aspiring actor Bhanwar Singh (Rajpal Yadav), Arvind rescues Lakshmi from Babu.
+Thanks to the timely intervention of a truck driver Inderpal and the highway petrol bunk owner, an aspiring actor Bhanwar Singh, Arvind rescues Lakshmi from Babu.

 After a while, Babu again finds a way, after attacking Inderpal, and again attacks the couple by haunting them on the road via Inderpal's truck.
 But, this time, Babu fails to get hold of the couple.
 After lodging an FIR, at the nearest police station, the couple finds a motel and they recuperate.
 The next day, Babu again attacks the couple and elopes with Lakshmi.

-When the car breaks down on the way, Babu kills another victim, a traveler (Snehal Dabi) attracted to Lakshmi, and elopes in the traveler's vehicle.
+When the car breaks down on the way, Babu kills another victim, a traveller attracted to Lakshmi, and elopes in the traveller's vehicle.
 As the cops are on their way to catch hold of him, he manages to evade them.